awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-replicakey.md

 `PendingWindowInDays`  <a name="cfn-kms-replicakey-pendingwindowindays"></a>
 Specifies the number of days in the waiting period before AWS KMS deletes a replica key that has been removed from a CloudFormation stack\.
 Enter a value between 7 and 30 days\.
 The default value is 30 days\.
 When you remove a replica key from a CloudFormation stack, AWS KMS schedules the replica key for deletion and starts the mandatory waiting period\.
 The `PendingWindowInDays` property determines the length of waiting period\.
 During the waiting period, the key state of replica key is `Pending Deletion`, which prevents it from being used in cryptographic operations\.
 When the waiting period expires, AWS KMS permanently deletes the replica key\.
+If the KMS key is a multi\-Region primary key with replica keys, the waiting period begins when the last of its replica keys is deleted\.
+Otherwise, the waiting period begins immediately\.
 You cannot use a CloudFormation template to cancel deletion of the replica after you remove it from the stack, regardless of the waiting period\.
 However, if you specify a replica key in your template that is based on the same primary key as the original replica key, CloudFormation creates a new replica key with the same key ID, key material, and other shared properties of the original replica key\.
 This new replica key can decrypt ciphertext that was encrypted under the original replica key, or any related multi\-Region key\.
 For detailed information about deleting multi\-Region keys, see [Deleting multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-delete.html) in the *AWS Key Management Service Developer Guide*\.
 For information about the `PendingDeletion` key state, see [Key state: Effect on your KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-state.html) in the *AWS Key Management Service Developer Guide*\.
 For more information about deleting KMS keys, see the [ScheduleKeyDeletion](https://docs.aws.amazon.com/kms/latest/APIReference/API_ScheduleKeyDeletion.html) operation in the *AWS Key Management Service API Reference* and [Deleting KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) in the *AWS Key Management Service Developer Guide*\.